Nima-Khodabandelou/Notes/notes.md

       CharacterStream : Reader classes and Writer classes. reading streams of characters -> FileReader
       BufferedOutputStream:
 		internally uses buffer to store data.
 		more efficiency than writing data directly into stream.
       BufferedInputStream: read information from stream
 ##
-FilePermission:
+- FilePermission

-      alter permissions of a directory or file related to a path. -> two path types:
+      alter permissions of a directory or file related to a path. two path types:
 		all subdirectories and files
 		all directory and files within directory excluding subdirectories.
 ##
-FilterStream: filters read data, adds line numbers,...
+- FilterStream: filters read data, adds line numbers,...
 ##
-I/O filter
+- I/O filter

       reads one stream and writes to another usually altering data
 ##
-take input from console:
+- take input from console:

       BufferedReader (efficient): use InputStreamReader to take input from console -> pass input to BufferedReader.
       Scanner class:
 		breaks input into tokens
 		provides many methods to read
 		parse various primitive values
 		widely used with regex
 ##
-Using Console class:
+- Using Console class:
       read console input, texts, passwords (not be displayed to user).
 ##
-Serialization
+- Serialization

       writing state of obj into byte stream used in Hibernate, RMI, JPA, EJB and JMS used to travel obj's state on network (known as marshaling). to save state to storage for later restoration Serializable interface -> to serialize (super-)class -> to prevent  child class serialization -> implement writeobj()/readobj() along with throw NotSerializableException in sub. transient data member can not be serialized
 ##
 - Externalizable interface

       write state of obj into byte stream in compressed format Serializable -> marker interface:
 		no methods
 		No class constructor is called
 		better performance
       Externalizable:
 		easy to implement
 		performance cost
 		must call public default constructor
 		contains two methods -> writeExternal and readExternal
 ##
 - Socket programming

       socket: endpoint for communications between machines -> connection mechanism: TCP communication between apps running on different JRE. connection-oriented -> Socket and ServerSocket classes
       connectionless -> DatagramSocket
       client needs:
 		server IP address
 		port number
       steps for TCP connection:
 		server -> ServerSocket instantiation -> port number server -> accept() method -> wait until client attempts to connect client creats socket
 		connection established -> socket obj for client server uses accept() to return a ref to new socket
 ##
 - Reflection: examining/ modifying runtime behavior of class
 ##